Cross-lingual Contextualized Topic Models with Zero-shot Learning: Conclusions

 \section{Conclusions}

-In this paper, we propose a novel neural architecture for cross-lingual topic modeling using contextualized document embeddings as input.
-Our results show that (i) BoW representations are not necessary as input to create coherent topics (ii) using contextualized document representations allows us to tackle zero-shot cross-lingual topic modeling.
-The resulting model can be trained on any one language and applied to any other language for which there are embeddings available.
-Both the content and the distribution over topics match across languages, enabling direct comparisons.
+We propose a novel neural architecture for cross-lingual topic modeling using contextualized document embeddings as input.
+Our results show that (i) contextualized embeddings can replace the input BoW representations and (ii) using contextualized representations allows us to tackle zero-shot cross-lingual topic modeling.
+The resulting model can be trained on any one language and applied to any other language for which embeddings are available.